 Discuss how this project fits within your regional recovery plan and local lead entity’s strategy to restore or protect salmonid habitat in the watershed

 The Willow Creek daylighting project is on the WRIA 8 three-year work plan, M233 Willow Creek daylighting (Edmonds Marsh Restoration).
 The project is located in the WRIA 8 nearshore subarea, which is a Tier 1 priority in the WRIA 8 Chinook Recovery Plan.
 The project addresses a priority action outlined in both the WRIA 8 Chinook Recovery Plan and the 2012 Puget Sound Partnership Action Agenda- restoration of barrier (or pocket) estuary habitats.
 The target fish species for this project is juvenile Chinook, which is a priority fish species across the Puget Sound region.
+The 28-acre Edmonds Marsh complex is one of the few remaining barrier estuary marsh systems in the Central Puget Sound basin and is particularly noteworthy because of its large size.

 Explain why it is important to do this project now instead of at a later date